odoo/documentation/sales/amazon_connector/apply.rst

     to be able to print the delivery label and pack the products.

   ► If your employees share users or if they are given more rights than needed:
-    [Description of your organization's policy for the assignation of users and access rights to your employees]
+    [Answer with a description of your organization's policy for the assignation of users and access rights to your employees]

 - **Describe how your organization prevents Amazon Information from being accessed from employee personal devices.**

-  Odoo does not prevent employees from accessing the organization's data from personal devices.
+  Our enterprise software does not prevent employees from accessing the organization's data from personal devices.
 Role-based restrictions and access rights still apply.

 - **Provide details on your organization's privacy and data handling policies (a link to your policy is also acceptable).**

-  [Description of your organization's privacy and data handling policies]
+  [Answer with a description of your organization's privacy and data handling policies]

 - **Describe where your organization stores Amazon Information and provide details on how you encrypt this information (e.g., algorithm).**

-  Amazon Information is stored in an unencrypted database.
-Direct access to the database is not possible for the customer outside of UI interactions or API calls.
-Granular access rights control ensures that access is not shared to all users of the database.
+  We rely on Odoo S.A., our cloud service provider for our database security management.
+Their Security Policy can be found at `odoo.com/security <https://www.odoo.com/security>`_.

 - **Describe how your organization backups or archives Amazon Information and provide details on how you encrypt this information (e.g., algorithm).**

-  The entire database is backed up once a day and backups are kept for a minimum of three months according to the `Odoo Online SLA <https://www.odoo.com/cloud-sla>`_.
-Backups are hosted on several remote servers as unencrypted database dumps; these backups can only be retrieved by Odoo S.A. employees through support requests.
+  We rely on Odoo S.A., our cloud service provider for our database backups management.
+Their Service Level Agreement can be found at `odoo.com/cloud-sla <https://www.odoo.com/cloud-sla>`_.

 - **Describe where your organization monitors and detects malicious activity in your application(s).**

-  Odoo Online uses automated probes on our server that report their status in Munin, an opensource monitoring tool.
-This tool automatically triggers alarms when probes detect values outside of their pre-defined range.
-We monitor (among many other things) access rates, response times, ssh connections, network activity.
+  We rely on Odoo S.A., our cloud service provider for our database security management.
+Their Security Policy can be found at `odoo.com/security <https://www.odoo.com/security>`_.

 - **Describe how your organization's incident response plan addresses database hacks, unauthorized access, and data leaks (a link to your policy is also acceptable).**

+  Our cloud service provider, Odoo S.A., will notify the customer in case of a data breach.

-  [Description of your organization's incident response plan]
+  [Add a description of your organization's incident response plan or a link to your incident response policy.]